freeplane/docs/src/docs/scripting/Start_Here.md

 > If you are interested in just **finding useful scripts**, go to the [Finding Scripts](Finding_useful_scripts.md) page.

 For a quick introduction to **what Scripts are, and what they can do**, go to [this page](What_are_scripts_and_what_they_do.md)

+> 💡Tip:
+> If you mainly want to work with formulas, start with the dedicated [Formulas](Formulas.md) page.

 If you are interested in building your own scripts, then you may want to consider the following suggestions.